-IPC practitioners regularly conducting auditing round to monitor and document adherence to recommended practices for management of ventilated patients in critical care units (weekly).
-(D, O,SI)

-- Compliance with the any bundle is defined as the percentage of patients who have received all elements of the bundle with documentation in daily goals sheets. bundle forms. and/or elsewhere in the medical record. - NOTE: This is an "ALL-OR-NONE" INDICATOR.
+C-5.3b IPC practitioners regularly conducting auditing round to monitor and document adherence to recommended practices for management of ventilated patients in critical care units (weekly).
+(D, O,SI) - Compliance with the any bundle is defined as the percentage of patients who have received all elements of the bundle with documentation in daily goals sheets . bundle forms.
+And/or elsewhere in the medical record. - NOTE: This is an "ALL-OR-NONE" INDICATOR .
 If any of the elements are not documented, the patient is not counted in the numerator.
 If a bundle e element is contraindicated for a particular patient and this is documented appropriately in the medical record, then the patient is considered compliant with regard to that measure.
-(Ref: IHI) - Daily implementation of patient care bundles is the responsibility of nursing staff of critical care units. - IPC department hold responsibility to monitor and document HCWs' adherence to recommended practices for the insertion of ventilators in critical care units.

-During audit round of critical care units i.e ICU, NICU PICU etc.

-- Review the patient files to check for daily review of ventilator bundle implemented for all patients on ventilator in critical care units. - Review the ICPs data collection sheets for maintenance bundles and ensure validation of data collected from Critical Care units at least weekly. - Real contraindication should be clearly documented e.g. No Head elevation in case cervical injury and contraindication of DVT prophylaxis in certain conditions. - Ensure daily review is done for patient since day 1 of patient on Ventilator. - Check if data is complete for all critical care units where Ventilator Bundle of care is implemented.
+(Ref: IHI) - Daily implementation of patient care bundles is the responsibility of nursing staff of critical care units. - IPC department hold responsibility to monitor and document HCWs' adherence to recommended practices for the management of ventilated patients in critical care Document (D) Review: Checklists or any evidence of formal weekly audit rounds conducted by assigned ICP regarding monitoring of clinical staff compliance to recommended practices for management of ventilated patients Note: This is in addition to daily rounds conducted by ICPs to critical Care area.
+During audit round of critical care units i.e ICU, NICU PICU etc Review the patient files to check for daily review of Adult & Pediatric ventilator bundle implementation for all patients on ventilator in critical care units.
+Review the ICPs data collection sheets for maintenance bundles and ensure validation of data collected from Critical Care units at least weekly.
+Real contraindication should be clearly documented e.g. No Head elevation in case cervical injury and contraindication of DVT prophylaxis in certain conditions.
+Ensure daily review is done for patient since day 1 of patient on Ventilator.
+Check if data is complete for all critical care units where Ventilator Bundle of care is implemented.

-- In critical care units for the implementation of patient's care bundles for prevention of Ventilator Associated Events (VAE) & VAP. - Randomly observe patients on ventilator & match information available in patient's files and that provided by nursing staff of concerned unit.
+- In critical care units for the implementation of patient's care bundles for prevention of Ventilator Associated Events (VAE) - Randomly observe patients on ventilator & match information available in patient's files and that provided by nursing staff of concerned unit.